bmarne/cardsortplus/README.md

 [Test me](https://bmarne.codeberg.page/cardsortplus/card-sort.html#eJw9kcFOwzAMhl8FlesuXHdBUGAHNq1ikxBCHNzgtdaSOHITpgnx7iTOOlXK_9lyftvpb3PbLD-bhxAsNousQoZjIYlkRj5qdgogMKSp8A8b-OZMj-DzVwDBq2BUsfamwxBQSmTBHHsUOWuQ8MrCxrCljC30PQyo5CNYTqEGAq5nC5VFx2ohWTpYPql7ixbVrR0vti0b9kkrWcpUrYCfe7bJJNfrzSeIpcfzMASbm2Z8oSGfKxBLpgDzdB12JRDwIIniHGR9pRPNuTXiUcWxV40xmVK0JldkA34ob7ZJ0yjMLuPWk9Zu84C6fAcBzqAgk6dQCMGMVaVKOckjXP5XZ1Px6tjhkH3qUh1HiKVbl1w4UmnyBt80jQpTmLfaBfLVfxcFTnN6z65e3yepY7xnX3Fodd4PcM3Xorlvlnd__zI6t8U=), then paste the *Exported Results* to [the analysis tool](https://bmarne.codeberg.page/cardsortplus/analysis.html) (you can paste more than one result, they are added to the analysis).

+## Install

+You can "install" Cardsort+ in 3 different ways.

+1. Do nothing.
+Just use <https://bmarne.codeberg.page/cardsortplus/>.
+Your browser will download and run Cardsort+ locally, without sending any data to servers.
+Cardsort+ is gracefully hosted by Codeberg.org 🙏.
+2. Alternatively, consider downloading the ZIP file from this link: <https://codeberg.org/bmarne/cardsortplus/archive/main.zip>.
+Then you can open the files with your local browser on any machine. `index.html` creates a card sort URL and `analysis.html` analyses the results.
+3. Alternatively, host your own instance of Cardsort+.
+Simply transfer the contents of the zip file (<https://codeberg.org/bmarne/cardsortplus/archive/main.zip>) to your personal web server.

+## How to use Cardsort+?

+3 steps for using Cardsort+

+1. Create a test by using the index page (i.e. <https://bmarne.codeberg.page/cardsortplus/>) by listing cards, categories, and switching options, and validating.
+Then copy the generated link ([Link example](https://bmarne.codeberg.page/cardsortplus/card-sort.html#eJw9kcFOwzAMhl8FlesuXHdBUGAHNq1ikxBCHNzgtdaSOHITpgnx7iTOOlXK_9lyftvpb3PbLD-bhxAsNousQoZjIYlkRj5qdgogMKSp8A8b-OZMj-DzVwDBq2BUsfamwxBQSmTBHHsUOWuQ8MrCxrCljC30PQyo5CNYTqEGAq5nC5VFx2ohWTpYPql7ixbVrR0vti0b9kkrWcpUrYCfe7bJJNfrzSeIpcfzMASbm2Z8oSGfKxBLpgDzdB12JRDwIIniHGR9pRPNuTXiUcWxV40xmVK0JldkA34ob7ZJ0yjMLuPWk9Zu84C6fAcBzqAgk6dQCMGMVaVKOckjXP5XZ1Px6tjhkH3qUh1HiKVbl1w4UmnyBt80jQpTmLfaBfLVfxcFTnN6z65e3yepY7xnX3Fodd4PcM3Xorlvlnd__zI6t8U=)) and send it to your testers.
+2. Use the generated link to take the test with multiple participants.
+At the end of the sort, click on `Share Results` to generate and automatically copy a link ([Example](https://bmarne.codeberg.page/cardsortplus/card-sort.html#eJxFUcFuwjAM_RXUXbnsymWCbnAYiGogTdO0gxtMG5HEkZsMoWn_vtgFpkp5z4n9_Oz-VGuEYzX7rBZMxpCz1bSqoW2hw-prWu0QD_qKEDRO6CcQDpOjozOyPM2HCAxdHuR9ydkmLXAZW2S-FL2FA3O6B-jcpMEYS3WJIJSvkPk3GTiQsBgdKrI1lFT1vxkna3o6qbl9bsfbBaLmPUhQQ0jgKEfUURh8Sw5GzkVPSHb2OkCJ0KE6q_urxZoMhayZxEGAIdz819lk32rlMyTp8dJ10ZWmhS5tV84VsLNGCNFw38KKIeJR93MNCr7as73drRFPCp6CYkrZSNLaeoENhE4WtMlDz0S-0G2wmrstBjvJaSDCBZTwEGwUhmD6EXkEOW1AuC66cVm0GvLYFZ1xqIYSJOnWZB9PVpq8wcEOvZIh3qbaRRtG_V1iON-u9-TH8n3m0cZ70WWPTv1-gJf_9VTNHn__AI5qzhg=)) into your clipboard.
+This link will take you to a page displaying all the cards that have been arranged.
+Save this URL.
+Then, click on `Export Result` to generate and copy a JSON of the sorted results to the clipboard, which you can then save.
+Results are more usefull if you take the test with multiple testers.
+3. Go to the analysis page (<https://indigane.github.io/cardsort/analysis.html>) and paste all the JSON you have collected.
+In the interface, you can merge similar categories.
+You can then use the table or its CSV export to better understand how testers are sorting the cards.

 -----

 Analysis tools are in development.
 If you’re interested, you can take a look at the [current progress](https://indigane.github.io/cardsort/analysis.html) and discuss [in the issues page](https://github.com/indigane/cardsort/issues/2).